The Mole (Australian TV series) season 2: Episode 3

 Night Maze: Immediately after the previous episode's elimination, the remaining nine players were taken to a colossal hedge maze in the dead of night.
 A crane was rigged with military-caliber night vision cameras 50 meters above the maze, to give a bird's-eye view.
 The players divided themselves into three groups of three, with one player running in the maze and the other two guiding them.
 Amid three opportunities in the maze, the players had to retrieve two of four light beacons while evading a hunter, all easily visible from the crane camera.
-Michael ran first, but was tagged by the hunter while carrying a beacon, putting it out of play.
-Shane then ran, and retrieved a beacon.
+Michael ran first but was tagged by the hunter while carrying a beacon, putting it out of play.
+Shane then ran and retrieved a beacon.
 The last runner was Hal, who got to a beacon, but was tagged before he could exit the maze, meaning the assignment was lost.

 Fugitive Pursuit: The players met for breakfast, and on the table was a sealed note instructing whoever picked it up to immediately leave for an assignment.
 This was Brooke, who was told to drive to downtown Melbourne to act as a fugitive from her teammates.
 She had to carry a limbless mannequin with her at all times, stay within the shaded area on a map she was provided, and she was told not to enter any buildings.
 The others, upon finishing their breakfast, were told to select four players to chase her.
 These were Fiona, Hal, John, and Michael, and they were taken to Melbourne and told to find her, for $10,000.
-If Brooke evaded detection from the others for one hour, she'd win a free pass through to the next episode and the others would not win money.
-There was one twist - the players in pursuit of Brooke were given two-way radios to communicate with each other, but what they didn't know was that Brooke had one as well, and she could hear everything they were saying.
+If Brooke evaded detection from the others for one hour, she would win a free pass through to the next episode and the others would not win money.
+There was one twist - the players in pursuit of Brooke were given two-way radios to communicate with each other, but what they did not know was that Brooke had one as well, and she could hear everything they were saying.
 The pursuers had to follow the traffic rules at all times, whilst Brooke did not have to.
 Nonetheless, the others found her after about 45 minutes, winning the money and denying her a free pass.